 Again, training routes to become a Secondary School Teacher are similar to those suggested for Primary School teachers in this guide.
 The information on TargetJobs’ How do you train to become a teacher is an informative overview of the different routes.
 You may also find the links in the Primary Teaching Training routes section of this guide helpful.

-The Teach First How our programme is structured web page provides information on the content of their secondary teaching training programme.
+The Teach First web page provides information on the content of their secondary teaching training programme.

 The University of Portsmouth’s School of Education and Sociology currently offers PGCE courses in Computer Science, English, Geography, Mathematics, Modern Foreign Languages, and Science.